susanBuck/dwa15-spring2019/laravel/routes.md

 ## Route parameters
 You can make route URI's more flexible with route parameters.
 These parameters are indicated with curly brackets `{ }` and act as placeholders that will detect patterns in the URL.
+When the routes are processed, the parameters in the URL are passed as arguments to the corresponding closure.

 For example: